 This article will help you protect your Bitcoin purchased through Swan by educating you about the most common ways to lose your Bitcoin.
 Unlike traditional banking transactions, Bitcoin transactions are irreversible.
 Thus, attackers often target Bitcoin beginners because there is little recourse once funds are transferred.
 But with a few simple steps, you should be able to protect yourself from the most common ways of losing your Bitcoin!

 Advice for Beginner Users

 1.)
 Never, ever, EVER reuse passwords across sites.
 If you reuse passwords and one site leaks your password, then an attacker can sign into all of your online accounts and try to steal your funds from bank accounts or exchange accounts.

 3.)
 Protect yourself from malware by using a trusted, free malware scanner like Malwarebytes.
 Otherwise, DO NOT download other software you don't recognize, especially not TeamViewer or Ultraviewer.
 Never download software or open links sent to you via email or any messaging service.

 5.)
 Once you have withdrawn Bitcoin to your own wallet, make sure to write down two copies of your private keys.
 Keep these copies in two physically separate, safe locations.
 Never type your private keys into any internet-connected device.
 Never point a camera at your private keys.
 Do not share your private keys 24-word seed phrase with anyone except your trusted heirs.

 6.)
 Do not give out your personal information to anyone you don’t trust.
 Do not reply to any phone calls, texts, emails (do not click any links within the emails), or computer popups from unknown sources.
-It is easy for hackers to pretend to be your bank, computer company, or other "trusted party".
+It is easy for hackers to pretend to be your bank, computer company, or a "trusted party".
 Criminals often pose as technical support representatives and offer to fix non-existent computer issues.
 If you have a computer issue, ask a tech-savvy trusted family member, and if unavailable, take your computer to a large corporate location such as Best Buy or Apple.
 Do not tell the repair people about your Bitcoin holdings.